Bank, CPA, Stripe See Different Stories — Why?

 Key Takeaways

-- The cost of narrative inconsistency is not proportional to the severity of the discrepancy; a minor inconsistency can trigger the same institutional review as a major one.
+- A minor inconsistency can trigger the same institutional review as a major one.
+The system responds to the signal, not the magnitude.

-- Three common narrative gaps: the purpose gap (business evolved but descriptions were not updated), the structure gap (different parties hold incompatible understandings), and the location gap (entity, banking, and founder in three different jurisdictions).
+- Three common gaps: purpose (business evolved, descriptions didn't), structure (different parties hold incompatible understandings), and location (entity, banking, and founder in three different jurisdictions).

-- Narrative consistency across institutional stakeholders is a structural characteristic, not a compliance requirement — it determines how resilient the structure is to examination.
+- Narrative consistency is a structural property, not a compliance checkbox.
+It determines how well your business holds up to examination.

 References